May 13 to July 14 $330 + 5% GST (adults)

 “Sometime” in August the salmon are running at the river mouth.
 The bears chase the fish around in the low tide pools ….
 Lots of fun.
 Watch grizzlies at the river mouth flats on youtube: http://www.youtube.com/watch?v=qiukdQsiisw .
 Often our viewing skiff is right in the river.
 Eagles dive down to snatch salmon, charging bears chase fish up onto a gravel bar.

 Fall is when the bears need to pile on fat for winter hibernation.
 Bald eagles are the first to spot salmon as they make their way up the inlet.
 Local grizzlies are drawn to the river by the smell of fish.
 Wild bears from other areas come over the mountain passes and swim the inlets following their noses to Glendale Cove.

-DEPARTURE TIMES VARY IN THE FALL; PLEASE CHECK IN THE DAY BEFORE YOUR TOUR TO HEAR THE LATEST.
+DEPARTURE and Return TIMES VARY IN THE FALL; PLEASE CHECK IN THE DAY BEFORE YOUR TOUR TO HEAR THE LATEST.

 Every bear has its own preferred fishing technique.
 Some like to stand in a riffle and pounce when an unsuspecting salmon goes by.
 Other bears run around trying to corner salmon against the bank.